Evan Henry Llewellyn

+Early life

-Llewellyn was the fourth son of Llewellyn Llewellyn of Buckland Filleigh, North Devon.
+Llewellyn was born on 25 February 1847.
+He was the fourth son of the former Eliza William Strick (daughter of John Strick of Swansea) and Llewellyn Llewellyn of Buckland Filleigh, North Devon.
+His sister, Rose Cecilia Llewellyn, married Adm.
+Sir Charles Lionel Vaughan-Lee (both children of Vaughan Vaughan-Lee).

 He was educated at Rugby School.

-He was a J.P. and Deputy Lieutenant of Somerset.
+Career

 He served in the British Army, where he was an officer in the 4th (Militia) battalion of the Somersetshire Light Infantry.
 Following the outbreak of the Second Boer War in late 1899, he volunteered for active service when the battalion was embodied that December, and left Southampton for South Africa on the SS Kildonan Castle in early March 1900.
 He was later the commander of the 2nd (Central African) Battalion, King's African Rifles.

+Political career

 In the 1885 general election, Llewellyn was elected as Member of Parliament (MP) for North Somerset and held the seat until the 1892 general election.
 He was re-elected for the seat in the 1895 general election and held it until the 1906 general election.

+He was a Justice of the Peace and Deputy Lieutenant of Somerset.

+Personal life

+In 1868, Llewellyn married Mary Blanche Somers (1847–1900), a daughter of Elizabeth Williams and Thomas Somers of Mendip-Lodge, Somerset.
+Together, they lived at Langford Court, Somerset and were the parents of: